The Senate met at 1:30 p.m., the Speaker in the chair.

 The government needs to understand that shutting down a post office means taking away a piece of the community.
 It is not business as usual after a post office is closed down and super mail boxes are set up.
 One can no longer send parcels nor register a letter without driving up to 15 kilometres to the nearest postal outlet.
 Even buying postage stamps becomes a hardship because nobody wants to carry them, and rural areas do not always have a Shoppers Drug Mart handy.

 This makes life difficult for the elderly.
 Many do not have a means of transportation.
 It goes beyond the line items and budgets to the very core of rural life.
 Our country is vast.
-Town, cities and villages are separated by hundreds of miles.
+Towns cities and villages are separated by hundreds of miles.

 Canadian mail service binds communities.
 It connects people and it unites our country.
 That is why this legislation is so important.
 That is why I am proposing we show leadership by making sensible amendments to the Canada Post Corporation Act, which would help rural Canadians to maintain their quality of life.